HazemAbdesamed/bike-points/README.md

 # Final Thoughts and Conclusion

-This project demonstrates the integration of various technologies to design and implement a data pipeline capable of handling both batch and near-real-time processing by combining tools like Airflow, Kafka, Spark, Cassandra, Trino DB, and Superset.
+This project demonstrates the integration of various technologies to design and implement a data pipeline capable of handling both batch and near-real-time processing by combining tools like Airflow, Kafka, Spark, postgres, Trino, and Superset.

 ## Some Key Takeaways:
 - **Modular Design**: Each container was configured to handle specific tasks, ensuring seamless communication and functionality across the entire ecosystem.